mateus-oliveira/fullstack-afiliados/README.md

 ```
 With the user created, do you can authenticate.

+### Endpoints

+The API endpoints were document with Swagger, and it can be accessed after run the project at http://localhost:8000/api/swagger/

 ### Running commands manually

 If you want to run some specific command with `manage.py` script or install another lib with pip, then you need to enter the container bash terminal like abova.
 Run these commands for that: